MOTORCYCLE & SCOOTER TYRE INFORMATION

 Top of Page

-Motorcycle & Scooter Tyre Speed Ratings
+Scooter and Motorcycle Tyre Speed Ratings

 The table below is of the speed ratings for different tyres (e.g. 150/70-17 M/C 69V).
 It is not advisable to fit lower or higher rated tyres on a motorcycle or scooter (for example-fitting 'F' or 50mph rated tyres on a Suzuki GSXR1000!).
-Even if you never travel at the speeds indicated by a tyres speed rating, fitting incorrectly rated tyres will result in sever loss of performance & handling & may result in tyre failure (blow out!).
+Even if you never travel at the speeds indicated by a tyres speed rating, fitting incorrectly rated tyres will result in sever loss of performance and handling and may result in tyre failure (blow out!).

 Letter